pandey-ankit/WebLogic-Basic-Lab/README.md

 p.
 So you need to Enter your values  for **Hostname** and **DBName** from connection string similar to below one and click on **Next**.

->		 		Database Name:			DBName
+>	 		Database Name:			[REPLACE IT WITH DBName read above]

->				Host Name:			HostName
+>			Host Name:			[REPLACE IT WITH HostName read above]
 >   			Port:	 			1521
 >   			Database User Name:		system
 >   			Password:			AAaa11##1

 ![](images/30.png)